-- The student will be able to understand the applications of the electromagnetic waves in free space. - Introduce the working principles of various types of antennas - Discuss the major applications of antennas with an emphasis on how antennas are employed to meet electronic system requirements. - Understand the concepts of radio wave propagation in the atmosphere.
+- To understand the applications of the electromagnetic waves in free space. - To learn the working principles of various types of antennas. - To understand the concept of antenna arrays. - To understand the major applications of antennas with an emphasis on how antennas are employed to meet electronic system requirements. - To understand the concepts of radio wave propagation in the atmosphere.

-UNIT-I: ANTENNA FUNDAMENTALS:
+UNIT-I: Antenna Fundamentals

 Introduction, Radiation Mechanism - single wire, 2 wire, dipoles, Current Distribution on a thin wire antenna.
-Antenna Parameters - Radiation Patterns, Patterns in Principal Planes, Main Lobe and Side Lobes, Beam widths, Polarization, Beam Area, Radiation Intensity, Beam Efficiency, Directivity, Gain and Resolution, Antenna Apertures, Aperture Efficiency, Effective Height, illustrated Problems.
+Antenna Parameters - Radiation Patterns, Patterns in Principal Planes, Main Lobe and Side Lobes, Beamwidths, Polarization, Beam Area, Radiation Intensity, Beam Efficiency, Directivity, Gain and Resolution, Antenna Apertures, Aperture Efficiency, Effective Height, illustrated Problems.